codrin-preda/CSS-Gradient-App/README.md

 Paste the code into your CSS stylesheet or HTML file.
 Random Gradient Generator
 Click on the "Random Gradient" button to generate a new random gradient.
-Credits
-This project was created by [Your Name] as a personal project.
 It was built using HTML, CSS, and JavaScript, and utilizes the Font Awesome icon library and the Google Fonts API.